maarten-pennings/howto/c64drive/readme.md

 ready.
 ```

-It prints 4 bytes: the correct 13 (0D), but then, it seems, it reads all
+It prints 4 bytes: the correct 13 (0D), but after that, it seems, it reports all
-bytes of the disk block, quoting d64viewer from above `|  00  | 00 02 0D*`.
+three bytes of the disk block; quoting d64viewer from above `|  00  | 00 02 0D*`.

 I do not understand this.